kkoomen/pair/README.md

 2025](https://doi.org/10.48550/arXiv.2310.08419)) algorithm to benchmark the effectiveness of jailbreaking attacks on four different target LLMs:
 LLaMA-2-Chat-7B, Vicuna-13B-v1.5, GPT-3.5 Turbo and GPT-4o.
 Additionally, this
-thesis proposes a novel role-playing attack method, termed \textit{historical role-playing}, in which historical framing is exploited to elicit harmful responses from a target model.
-The results demonstrate that, apart from LLaMA, the novel method consistently outperforms \textit{freeform role-playing} (i.e., without contextual framing).
+thesis proposes a novel role-playing attack method, termed _historical role-playing_, in which historical framing is exploited to elicit harmful responses from a target model.
+The results demonstrate that, apart from LLaMA, the novel method consistently outperforms _freeform role-playing_ (i.e., without contextual framing).

 # Getting started